MrCrimp/shit.js/README.md

   };
 });

-// define a viewmodel, depend on l8nService
+// define a viewmodel, depend on l8nService, and the app scope by using '$scope'
-$hit.ViewModel('index', function( il8nService ){
+$hit.ViewModel('index', function( il8nService, $scope ){
   this.title = il8nService.label('DEMO_STRING') + 'demo';
 });